 Prior to the 2016 Christmas holiday, I received a notification from my credit card company that they were tracking some suspicious card activity on my account.
-I immediately logged into my account and found over $500 in unauthorized charges being made for everything from household decorations to shoes.
+I immediately logged into my account and found over $500 in unauthorized charges.
+The charges were for everything from household decorations to shoes.
 I contacted the online fraud department and confirmed their suspicions.
-They immediately closed down the account and issued me a new card, then credited back the unauthorized charges.
+They immediately closed down the account and issued me a new card.
+Then credited back the unauthorized charges.
 I had just become a victim of online credit card fraud.

 If credit card fraud is a concern for you, here are a couple of tips on how to minimize credit card fraud.